ThomasLearns/sensor-network/README.md

 Also make sure it is using 802.15.4.

-You can find a config file to do this on the Game of Drones USB drive or in this repo once/if we get Git LFS working.
+You can find apply this with the `coordinator-config.xpro` file.

 ## Ultrasonic Program